No Fee Unless You Win

 In especially egregious cases, South Dakota courts may award punitive damages to punish the insurer and send a strong message that such behavior will not be tolerated.
 These damages are not awarded lightly; they are reserved for situations where the insurer’s conduct was malicious, oppressive, or showed a willful disregard for the policyholder’s rights.
 The goal is to deter future misconduct from that insurer and others in the industry who might consider similar tactics.
 This is not about getting rich—it’s about making it right and protecting other consumers from similar harm.

-How a South Dakota Insurance Bad Faith Attorney Can Help
+South Dakota Insurance Bad Faith Lawyers

 Case Review and Strategy